carbon-design-system/carbon-components-vue/packages/core/src/components/cv-dropdown/cv-dropdown-notes.md

 - up - diretction of dropdown
 - value - string matching value of one of the options or ''

+## Methods

+Focus - sets focus to the text dropdown

 ### cv-dropdown-item

 - value - The value that will be returned upon selection of the dropdown item by users